stsoiasue/UCB_Data_Completed_HW/07-Social_Analytics/README.md

 Observed Trends

 - None of the news sources are overwhelmingly positive or negative based on the Vader scale (-1 to 1)
-- CBS's 100 tweets are more positive that than the other news orgs.
+- CBS's 100 tweets are more positive than the other news orgs.
-- The Nytimes's 100 tweets are more negative that than the other news orgs.
+- The Nytimes's 100 tweets are more negative than the other news orgs.

 ```python